 Beat jet lag on holidays

 Once at your destination, try follow local time as soon as possible.
-Depending on the timezone, you might find your baby up and energetic in the middle of the night but, as much as possible, avoid indulging in it: if going back to sleep is not an option, stay anyway in bed with the curtain closed, encourage a quiet activity ( a book, a movie) and try not to get up.
+Depending on the timezone, you might find your baby up and energetic in the middle of the night but, as much as you can, avoid indulging in it: if going back to sleep is not an option, stay anyway in bed with the curtain closed, encourage a quiet activity ( a book, a movie) and try not to get up.

 If you think hunger may strike in the middle of the night, try be prepared and offer an extra snack or sleep friendly foods before bedtime (porridge, hot milk etc).